martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 A client advertises a value of 1 for EARLY_DATA_SETTINGS to indicate that it will respect the settings that a server sets when attempting to use early data if the server also advertises a value of 1; see {{reducing-limits}}.

+A client that advertises a value of 1 for EARLY_DATA_SETTINGS MUST remember the value of all applicable server settings at the time that a TLS NewSessionTicket was received if the server settings include a a value of 1 for EARLY_DATA_SETTINGS.
+These settings values are then used for server settings in place of initial values if early data is accepted by the server.

 A client MUST NOT set a value of 0 for EARLY_DATA_SETTINGS after it advertises a value of 1.
 A server can treat a change in the value of EARLY_DATA_SETTINGS